- Guilmon gets a whole bunch roaming around Takato's school in the second episode.

 - Anything involving MarineAngemon.

 - During one of Takato's early confrontations with Rika, Guilmon asks if the two of them are going to fight.
-Takato quickly denies this, giving the excuse of "She's a girl!
+Takato quickly denies this, on the grounds of "She's a girl!
 And she'd kick my butt."

 - Takato comes home after a particularly exhausting (and confusing) conversation with Jeri.

 Takato: *yelling through the house* Mom, Dad, why are girls crazy?

 Takato's mom: *yelling* They're not! *under her breath* Their husbands make them that way.